Resources

 If you haven’t already, consider purchasing a smart thermostat, or a programable thermostat and program it to automatically change the temperature at night, and around your occupancy habits.
 Efficiency Smart offers a rebate on certain models, which can be found on our website.

-If you have a smart of programmable thermostat, we recommend setting the temperature up four (or more) degrees in summer, and down four in the winter when no one is in the home (with the exception of Geothermal systems; keep these at a consistent set point “Set & Forget”).
+If you have a smart or programmable thermostat, we recommend setting the temperature up four (or more) degrees in summer, and down four in the winter when no one is in the home (with the exception of Geothermal and heat pump systems; keep these at a consistent set point “Set & Forget”).
 Less energy is used to bring a home to the temperature that you are comfortable with, than to maintain that temperature throughout the day while you aren’t home.

-• Confirm that your thermostat was installed by a professional
+• Confirm that your thermostat was installed correctly

-It might be wise to call for an HVAC technician to verify that your thermostat was installed correctly.
+If your thermostat wasn’t professionally installed, consult with an HVAC technician to confirm that it was done correctly.
 An incorrectly installed thermostat could lead to additional use of emergency or auxiliary heating, which will have a large effect on your bills.

 Closing vents in unoccupied rooms will change the balance of your air conditioning and cause it to use more energy to regulate this balance.
 Central air units distribute air evenly, and changing this balance may cause pressure to build up and result in duct leaks and wasted energy